l4rz/scaling-up-stylegan2/README.md

 </b>

 ## TL;DR
-This article is a continuation of my previous write-up, ["Practical aspects of StyleGAN2 training"](https://github.com/l4rz/practical-aspects-of-stylegan2-training).
+This write-up is a continuation of my previous one, ["Practical aspects of StyleGAN2 training"](https://github.com/l4rz/practical-aspects-of-stylegan2-training).

 I have trained StyleGAN2 ("SG2") from scratch with a dataset of female portraits at 1024px resolution.
 The samples quality was further improved by scaling the number of trainable parameters up by ~200%, allowing to achieve better FID50K metrics as well as close to photorealistic samples quality.